Top 10 most expensive coastal locations in the UK

 It found that the most expensive coastal locations in the UK were in the South West region.

-In second place came Sandbanks, which is a popular celebrity neighbourhood (former West Ham football manager Harry Redknapp lives here).
-The average price tag in this location is £957,739.
+In second place came Sandbanks in Dorset, which is a popular celebrity neighbourhood (former West Ham football manager Harry Redknapp lives here).
+The average price tag here is £957,739.

-Following it is Padstow in Cornwall, where homes cost £701,979 on average.
-Cornwall is already a popular hotspot for holidaymakers and has previously ranked fourth among the best holiday rental locations in the UK.
+Following Sandbanks is Padstow in Cornwall, where the average house price is £701,979.
+Cornwall has previously ranked fourth among the best holiday rental locations in the UK.

 We look at the most expensive coastal locations in the UK.